Maha-Jr10/Johns-website/README.md

 - Present my **data and AI projects** with clarity
 - Provide an organized and professional overview of my **education, skills, and certifications**
 - Serve as a **personal knowledge archive**

-All sections are now fully functional — including the `Projects` page which was previously under construction.

 ---